 An aerial view of Dore Avenue in 1973, showing it ending after Cornaway railway bridge, but Upper Cornaway Lane still exists (1973, US Geological Survey KH9-6 satellite imagery)

 At St Catherine's Way, the new road bears north, crossing the path of the old one.
-In 1958, Fareham Girls' Grammar School (becoming Cams Hill mixed school in 1975) was built on the land known as North Park, accessed from a long driveway off of Birdwood Grove.
-In the 1990s some of their land was sold off to create Shearwater Avenue.
+A 1953 proposal for the Cams Hall estate involved building a large housing estate and three schools.
+While that wasn't pursued at its original scale, it did end with the opening of Fareham Girls' Grammar School in 1958, which was built on the land known as North Park, and accessed from a long driveway off of Birdwood Grove (after the Ministry of Transport refused to allow even a gate to be placed on the main road).
+This became Cams Hill mixed school in 1975.
+Some of their land was sold off to create Shearwater Avenue in the 1990s; Birdwood Grove itself was opened as 'Cams Manor Estate' in 1937.

 The Thicket and The Spinney were originally built to house prisoners of war (camp E251), many of whom later became integrated in to the local community, with today's housing being developed after 1965.